This article was updated by the FOLX Editorial Team on 9/21/23.

 "Androgens" are hormones that regulate the development of sex characteristics.
-Those born with XY chromosomes and/or assigned male at birth often have high levels of androgens, while those born with XX chromosomes and/or assigned female at birth often have low levels of androgens (and high levels of estrogens).
+People born with XY chromosomes and/or assigned male at birth (AMAB) often have high levels of androgens.
+Folks born with XX chromosomes and/or assigned female at birth (AFAB) often have low levels of androgens (and high levels of estrogen).
 So anti-androgens work to block the effects of androgens such as testosterone.
-Because estradiol decreases the amount of testosterone produced by a body over time, some people are able to eventually stop using anti-androgens.
+Because estradiol decreases the amount of testosterone produced by your body over time, some people are able to eventually stop using anti-androgens.

-Fewer folx choose to take Progesterone in addition to estrogen and anti-androgens, and most people who decide to try progesterone wait to start until about a year after they start estrogen.
-Unfortunately, there is not a lot known about progesterones and how they affect overall changes in people undergoing Estrogen HRT because it has not been studied well.
+Fewer folks choose to take progesterone in addition to estrogen and anti-androgens, and most people who decide to try progesterone wait until about a year after starting estrogen HRT.
+Unfortunately, there is not a lot known about progesterones and how they affect overall changes in people undergoing estrogen HRT because it has not been studied well.
 What is known is inconclusive: some studies suggest that progesterone does not help with breast development or body fat redistribution, and it may increase the risks of estrogen.
-Some clinicians have found that progesterone may be helpful to improve breast or areolar development only if you don’t achieve full breast development with estrogen.
-There may be some testosterone blocking effect of progesterone.
+Some clinicians have found that progesterone may be helpful in improving breast or areolar development only if you don’t achieve full breast development with estrogen.
+There may be some testosterone-blocking effect of progesterone.
 Some people also report improvement in mood and libido, while others report a worsening.
 Overall, the response to progesterone is often very individualized, with some noticing benefits and others not noticing any benefits or noticing only negative effects.
 If unclear about which progesterone to take, we recommend Prometrium since it may be safer than other forms of progesterone.

-Use of testosterone blockers (in addition to estradiol) increases the likelihood that someone may experience decreased libido and/or erectile dysfunction, more on that here.
+Use of testosterone blockers (in addition to estradiol) increases the likelihood that someone may experience decreased libido and/or erectile dysfunction.

 Prometrium (micronized progesterone) or Provera (medroxyprogesterone) are the two options for progesterone, and both are pills taken daily.